XQ22/Bad-Coding-Challenge/README.md

 # Purpose of these files

-[The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) is a Youtube Channel that produces coding challenges.
+[The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) is a Youtube Channel that produces videos with coding challenges.

 These files are my attempt to solve those challenges in as esoteric and/or inefficient a way as possible, inspired by the subreddit [/r/badcode](https://reddit.com/r/badcode).